trendyminds/generator-tmproject-gulp/README.md

 generator-tmproject-gulp
 ===================

-# DEPRECATED
+## DEPRECATED!
-## This generator has been succeeded by a new project starter kit.
+### This generator has been succeeded by a new project starter kit.
 This is no longer being maintained.

 This is a project generator to quick start a new web project.
 This Yeoman generator will set up your directories and provide you with two Gulp tasks: `$ gulp` for development and `$ gulp build` to compile your project.